 Solar panel technology is rapidly advancing every year, and new developments like flexible solar panels are constantly being released and improved upon.
-Read on to learn what flexible solar panels are, as well as how they compare to typical photovoltaic cells.
+Compared to traditional solar panels, these panels can have a lightweight design, are able to be used for applications like charging devices and can be used independent of the electric grid.
+Read on to learn what flexible solar panels are, as well as how they compare to standard photovoltaic cells.

 What are flexible solar panels?